Duggar Family News: Is Yet Another Sex Scandal Brewing In the ‘Counting On’ Family?

 As you are no-doubt aware, the Duggar family are no stranger to sex scandals.
 The Arkansas family, which follows an obscure and legalistic brand of evangelical Christianity that focuses largely on sexual purity, was all but undone by a sex abuse scandal involving one of their own children.

-On May 21, 2016, In Touch Weekly found a 2006 police report that indicated that Josh Duggar, the oldest of the Duggar children, had molested five girls – four of them his own sisters.
+On May 21, 2016, In Touch Weekly found a 2006 police report that indicated that Josh Duggar, the oldest of the Duggar children, had molested five girls; four of them his own sisters.

 Are Some Duggar Family Members Getting Sick Of The Spotlight?
 [Opinion] https://t.co/ZAPNuAQPxY pic.twitter.com/qj6gKoNGx2